Connecting to elevation server…

 About

-An interactive 3D globe visualising Earth as it would look with all water removed, rendered using real bathymetric elevation data.
+An interactive 3D globe and 2D flat equirectangular map visualising Earth as it would look at any sea level, rendered from real bathymetric elevation data.

 Controls